Minnesota State Fair: Cancellations

 Since 1859, the fair has run annually except for six different years.
 In 1861 and 1862, the fair was not held because of the Civil War and the Dakota War of 1862.
-Scheduling issues between the fair and the World's Columbian Exposition in Chicago, Illinois caused the 1893 fair to be cancelled.
+Scheduling issues between the fair and the World's Columbian Exposition in Chicago, Illinois, caused the 1893 fair to be cancelled.
 The fair was not held in 1945, as fuel was in short supply due to World War II and it was again cancelled in 1946 because of an outbreak of polio.

 The fair was most recently cancelled in 2020, this time due to the COVID-19 pandemic with the decision announced on May 22, 2020.
-Fair Manager, Jerry Hammer, had previously stated that the 2020 fair would not be a postponed or scaled-back event; it would either run unchanged or be cancelled.
+Fair Manager Jerry Hammer had previously stated that the 2020 fair would not be a postponed or scaled-back event; it would either run unchanged or be cancelled.
 Of the decision to cancel, Hammer stated "this is the time of year when things really need to take off, and we can't do it.
 There's not time."
 Instead, a food parade featuring several well-known State Fair vendors was held on several dates in October.

 To make up for 2020's cancellation, the fair management hosted its first-ever spring event entitled "Kickoff To Summer" featuring scaled-back concessions and attractions.
 It also served as a test to the fair's eventual return in 2021.
 The "Kickoff to Summer" event returned in 2022 after positive reception in 2021.

 Attractions

 Livestock

 A large portion of the Fairgrounds are occupied by livestock barns where various farm animals are displayed.
 The animals and their owners take part in livestock shows to compete for awards.
-Most of the shows take place in the coliseum, a large indoor arena on the fairgrounds.
+Most of the shows take place in the Lee & Rose Warner Coliseum, a large indoor arena on the fairgrounds.
 The Coliseum was constructed to replace the Hippodrome, which was rendered structurally unsound during its use as a Propeller Plant by the A.O.
 Smith Corporation during WWII and razed in 1946, and was completed for use in the 1951 fair.
 Open class livestock competitions are held in horses, beef cattle, dairy cattle, swine, sheep, dairy goats, llamas, poultry (chickens, ducks, geese, turkeys, pigeons) rabbits, and stock dogs.
 On August 31, 2007, a bull escaped from its handler charging several fairgoers before fatally injuring itself charging a fire hydrant.
 No people were seriously injured in the mishap.